-These joints are quite different to C0-C1.
+These atlanto axial joint anatomy are quite different to C0-C1; we are talking C1-C2.
 It is here that most of the rotation of the neck occurs.
 Subluxations of the atlas are one of the causes of a severe stiff neck, often associated with headache too.

 For more about the anatomy of the atlas, and the cervical facet syndrome,